Weakly Supervised AUC Optimization: A Unified Partial AUC Approach: Conclusion and Future Work

 In this work, we study the weakly supervised AUC optimization problem.
 We present two main results: \begin{enumerate} \item We show that the AUC optimization problems in various weakly supervised scenarios can be uniformly framed as minimizing the AUC risk on contaminated sets, and the empirical risk minimization is consistent with the maximization of true AUC{}. \item We propose the reversed partial AUC (rpAUC), which serves as a robust training objective for maximizing AUC under contaminated supervision. \end{enumerate} Based on these results, we present the WSAUC framework, which provides a unified solution for multiple weakly supervised AUC optimization problems.

 The unified WSAUC framework may be helpful for adapting specialize weakly supervised AUC optimization methods to new scenarios.
-It may also enable the development of new methods that can be applied to multiple scenarios.
+It may also enable the development of new methods that can be applied to multiple scenarios, e.g., multi-class AUC optimization.
 These directions are left for future work.

 \ifCLASSOPTIONcompsoc